 There are two popular Navratri in a year-Chaitra Navratri and Sharad Navratri and two Gupt Navratri, out of all the four Navratri.
 These popular Navratri are Chaitra Navratri and Sharad Navratri/ Shardiya Navratri.

 The other Gupt Navratri is observed in Ashadha Maas.
 Ashadha Gupt Navratri begins on Ashadha Shukla Paksha Pratipada(Purnima).
-This Gupt Navratri will begin on Wednesday, 3rd July 2019 and end on 11th July 2019.
+This Gupt Navratri will begin on Wednesday, 22nd June 2020 and end on 28th June 2020, Durgashtami.

-Chaitra Navratri begins on Saturday, 6th April and ends on Sunday on 14th April 2019, on the first day of waxing moon or Shukla Paksha Pratipada in the lunar month of Chaitra.
-It ends on Durga Navami, on April 14, 20,19 with Navratri Paran after nine day’s fast.
+Chaitra Navratri begins on Wednesday, 25th March and ends on Thursday on 2nd April 2020, on the first day of waxing moon or Shukla Paksha Pratipada in the lunar month of Chaitra.

 People celebrate Chaitra Shukla Paksha Padwa as Gudi Padwa in Maharashtra, as Ugadi in Andhra Pradesh, Karnataka and other parts of South India, as Sajibu Nongma Panba, Cheiraoba, Rongali Bihu in North-East India.

 The Hindu Nav Varsha or New Year, based on Solar calendar is known as Vaisakhi in Punjab, Pana Sankranti in Orissa and Naba Barsha in West Bengal, Puthandu in Tamil Nadu, Bihu in Assam.